 The julep is at its peak of flavor the instant it is completed.
 Every moment that passes thereafter diminishes its quality.
 There should be just enough liquid in the glass for one or two good swallows.

 Taken appropriately in a suitable context the mint julep is delightful.
 Its sensuality can be nearly overpowering.

-A quick search indicates that Joe Nickell’s book is widely available on the internet, with used copies reasonably priced.
+II.
+Joe Nickell’s book, widely available on the internet and with used copies reasonably priced.

 The Kentucky Mint Julep, by Joe Nickell (Better World Books)

 A simple concoction — bourbon, mint, sugar, and water — the mint julep is legendary.
 Few people know its history and even fewer know how to properly mix this classic cocktail.
 Lighthearted, entertaining, and informative, The Kentucky Mint Julep explores the lore and legend of the Kentucky Derby’s traditional tipple.
 Joe Nickell looks at the origins of the julep, offers a brief history of American whiskey and Kentucky bourbon, and shares some classic julep tales.
 Information on julep cups, tips on garnishing and serving, and reminiscences from the likes of Charles Dickens, Washington Irving, and General John Hunt Morgan give a fun, historic look at Kentucky’s favorite drink.
 The book includes numerous recipes — for classic juleps, modern variations, non-alcoholic versions, and the author’s own thoroughly researched “perfect” mint julep.
 This delightful book is illustrated with historic photographs, a map of the Kentucky Bourbon Trail, and more.